 As a baby and toddler, her oldest child was mildly allergic to corn, and thus began the Great Simplification.
 Store-bought, pre-made ingredients were all out of the question, for they all include corn.
 No more cream-of-mushroom soup, no more seasoning packets or onion soup mix.
 New tricks were required.
 The best tricks?
 Butter and salt.

 Three years after the Great Simplification, Mystie discovered her son was no longer allergic.
-However, now accustomed to cooking from scratch and using simple, basic ingredients, why return to the corn and preservation filled processed foods?
-Simple, from scratch cooking not only saves money, but tastes better, too.
+However, now accustomed to cooking from scratch and using simple, basic ingredients, why return to the corn and preservative-filled processed foods?
+Simple, from-scratch cooking not only saves money, but tastes better, too.

-For the last three years Mystie has been paring down her recipe collection, purging old church cookbook and Taste of Home recipes in favor of simpler, basic fare.
-She wanted a short master pantry list, from which she could make a variety of dinners, most of them off the top of her head (but with the process reminder close at hand in case she froze up midway through).
+For the last five years Mystie has been paring down her recipe collection, purging old church cookbook and Taste of Home recipes in favor of simpler, basic fare.
+She wanted a short master pantry list, from which she could make a variety of dinners, most of them off the top of her head (but with a reminder close at hand in case her brain froze midway through).

 Mystie Winckler can also be found writing about homemaking, homeschooling, reading, and living at Simply Convivial.